Bloodlands (TV series)

-Bloodlands is a British police procedural BBC television series that premiered on BBC One on 21 February 2021.
+Bloodlands is a police procedural television series set in Northern Ireland that premiered on BBC One on 21 February 2021.
 It was created by Chris Brandon and developed by HTM Television, a joint venture between Hat Trick Productions and the producer Jed Mercurio.
 The show was renewed for a second series on 14 March 2021, with filming commencing in February 2022.

 Bloodlands was filmed mainly in the rural area around Strangford Lough in the east of Northern Ireland.